TJ-lab-ustc/hDNApipe/README.md

 The ```--net=host``` option allows the container to share the host's network namespace, which is essential for proper communication and access to the GUI.
 The ```-e DISPLAY=:10.0``` environment variable setting specifies the display server to which the GUI applications will connect.
 This ensures that the graphical output is directed to the correct display.
 The ```-v /$HOME/.Xauthority:/root/.Xauthority``` volume mount is used to share the X authority file between the host and the container, which is necessary to authenticate and authorize the container to access the host's X server, enabling a seamless and secure GUI experience when working with remote systems or containers.

 ### Command-Line
-There are three core components in hDNApipe.
+There are three main subcommands in hDNApipe.

 1. [dnapipe ref](#dnapipe-ref) for setting reference genome.

 2. [dnapipe var](#dnapipe-var) for genomic analysis pipeline.

 3. [dnapipe plot](#dnapipe-plot) for plotting.

 #### dnapipe ref
 This functionality is designed to configure the reference genome, with two available modes.
 The first mode entails downloading the recommended reference from the online repository and subsequently generating an index for it.
 The second mode involves selecting from an existing fasta file; if no relevant index files are detected within its directory, an indexing process will be initiated.